sjalkote/SwordRPC/README.md

 import SwordRPC

 /// Additional arguments:
-/// handlerInterval: Int = 1000 (decides how fast to check discord for updates, 1000ms = 1s)
+/// handlerInterval: TimeInterval = 1 (decides how fast to check discord for updates, if needed use floats like 0.5 for 500ms)
 /// autoRegister: Bool = true (automatically registers your application to discord's url scheme (discord-appid://))
 /// steamId: String? = nil (this is for steam games on these platforms) let rpc = SwordRPC(appId: "123")